hathithuyhien205/MIS-311/README.md

 Based on these statistical thresholds, the score distribution reveals distinct variance patterns across subject domains:

-* **Math Vulnerability:** Mathematics displays the highest vulnerability at the lower bound, featuring **3 statistical low-end outliers below 22.5 points (0, 18, and 22)**, with a total of 4 students scoring under 30 points (including a score of 27).
-This highlights a severe learning gap within a small subgroup of struggling students rather than a systemic failure across the entire cohort.
+* **Math Vulnerability:** Mathematics displays the highest vulnerability at the lower bound, containing all 3 extreme statistical outliers alongside an additional low scorer (27 points).
+This indicates a severe learning gap isolated within a small subgroup of struggling students, rather than a cohort-wide issue.
-* **Reading & Writing Consistency:** Both Reading and Writing exhibit greater overall score stability across the student population, each featuring only **1 statistical low-end outlier below their respective thresholds** (a single score of 17 in Reading, below 20.25; and a score of 10 in Writing, below 20.5).
+* **Reading & Writing Consistency:** Both Reading and Writing demonstrate high overall score stability, featuring only a single extreme low-end outlier each.

 #### Strategic Implication
 Academic support teams should implement a targeted Early Warning System (EWS) specifically for Mathematics.
 Early diagnostic tracking will allow educators to identify students falling into the bottom quartile before their scores plummet to severe outlier levels (< 30 points).